linto-ai/linto-stt/whisper/README.md

 4. Back to 2-
 5. Server send a final result and close the connexion.

-> Connexion will be closed and the worker will be freed if no chunk are received for 10s.
+> Connexion will be closed and the worker will be freed if no chunk are received for 120s.

+How to choose the 2 streaming parameters "STREAMING_MIN_CHUNK_SIZE" and "STREAMING_BUFFER_TRIMMING_SEC" ?
+- If you want to have a low latency, you will need to choose a small value for "STREAMING_MIN_CHUNK_SIZE" like 0.5s (just to not make useless predictions).
+For "STREAMING_BUFFER_TRIMMING_SEC", I found out that 10s was a good compromise between keeping latency down and having a good WER.
+Depending on the hardware and the model, this value should go from 6 to 15s.
+- If you want to have a high latency (30s), you will need to choose a big value for "STREAMING_MIN_CHUNK_SIZE".
+From my experiments, 26s should give a latency around 30s.
+For "STREAMING_BUFFER_TRIMMING_SEC", you will need to have a value under "STREAMING_MIN_CHUNK_SIZE".
+I had pretty good results when using 8s and values between 6 and 12.
+The lower the value, the lower the GPU usage will be but you will probably increase the WER a bit by removing some context.

+When testing on a small custom french dataset, we had around 20% of WER in offline, around 30% with high latency and a bit less than 40% with low latency.

 #### /docs
 The /docs route offers a OpenAPI/swagger interface.